wcm-epicore-internship/errbs-vs-rrbs/schedule.md

 **Week 7 – Week 9:** Read about the MethylKit and install into R studio.
 Run analysis on data using library protocol data and include reading methylcall files, computing statistics, plot methylation values and compare methylation site calls.

-**Week 10 - Week 15:** Create bash scripts that can perform numerous analysis on the DNA methylation files including coverage, filtering, identifying the methylated value of cytosine or CpG islands and compute statistics.
+**Week 10 - Week 15:** Create R and bash scripts that can perform various analyses on the DNA methylation data including coverage, filtering, identifying the methylated value of cytosine or CpG islands and compute statistics.
-Week 16 - Week 18: Update the GitHub repository, Readme file.
-Prepare the final report and presentation.

-**Week 10 - Week 15:** Create R and bash scripts that can perform numerous analysis on the DNA methylation data such as coverage, filtering and identifying the methylated value of cytosine or CpG islands.

 **Week 16 - Week 18:** Update the GitHub repository, Readme file.
 Prepare the final report and presentation.